 - Data Stewards : tools to document data and declare personal data and tags

 - IT/Ops : a secure environment to industrialize and manage data access

 And to do what?

+A great number of use cases can be addressed.
+At Saagie we are capable of reducing churn, optimizing the supply chain and much more.
 Digital transformation, AI-first… whatever the term used, companies are changing and need to put data at the heart of their strategy.
 Time is running fast.
 To leverage their data, they need a complete, yet simple solution.
 By tackling the Devops for Data Science challenge, a Data Fabric allows fast decision making by exploring, selecting and analyzing data for a wide range of business users and increasingly in a self-service manner.